When we do what we are meant to do - money comes to us, doors open for us, we feel useful and the work we do feels like play. -Julia Cameron

 What skills/knowledge do you want to learn next?

 7. To help narrow down the variety of majors offered at UB, review the Exploratory Tracks and Majors Exploration Worksheet below.
-Click to enlarge the worksheet and then hit the back button to return to the Guide.
+Click to enlarge the worksheet.

 10. What would your last math instructor say about your math skills?